vm6502q/qrack.net/api/README.md

 ## Glossary

 - `bitLenInt`: Bit-length integer - unsigned integer ID of qubit position in register.
-- `bitCapInt`: Bit-capacity integer - unsigned integer single-permutation value of a qubit register (typically "big integer").
+- `bitCapInt`: Bit-capacity integer - unsigned integer permutation basis eigenstate value of a qubit register (typically "big integer").
 - `real1`: Real number (1-dimensional) - floating-point real-valued number.
 - `Pauli`: Enum for Pauli bases - X is 1, Z is 2, Y is 3, and "identity" is 0.
 - `quid`: Quantum (simulator) unique identifier - unsigned integer that indexes and IDs running simulators and neurons.